Zip Trees: Properties of Zip Trees

 In some applications of search trees, each node contains a secondary data structure, and making any change to a subtree may require rebuilding the entire subtree, in time linear in the number of nodes.
 The following result implies that zip trees are efficient in such applications.

 \begin{theorem} The expected number of descendants of a node of rank $k$ is at most $3(2^k)-1$.
-The expected number of descendants of an arbitrary node is at most $(3/2)\lg n + 3$. \end{theorem} \begin{proof} Let $x$ be a node of rank $k$.
+The expected number of descendants of an arbitrary node is at most $(3/2)\lg n + 2$. \end{theorem} \begin{proof} Let $x$ be a node of rank $k$.
 Consider the nodes with key less than that of $x$.
 Think of generating their ranks in decreasing order by key.
 The first such node that is not a descendant of $x$ is the first one whose rank is at least $k$.
+All nodes smaller than this one are also non-descendants of $x$.
 The probability that a given node has rank at least $k$ is $1/2^k$.
 The probability that the $i\textsuperscript{th}$ node is the first of rank at least $k$ is $(1 - 1/2^k)^{i - 1}/2^k$.
-The expected value of $i$ is $2^k$, which means that the expected number of descendants of $x$ of smaller key is at most $2^k - 1$.
+The expected value of $i$ is the expected number of flips of a biased coin to get a head, if the probability of a head is $p = 1/2^k$.
+By a standard calculation this number is $1/p = 2^k$.
+Thus the expected number of descendants of $x$ of smaller key is at most $2^k-1$.
 (The expected value of $i$ minus one is an overestimate because there are at most $n - 1$ nodes of key less than that of $x$ and they may all have smaller rank.)
-Similarly, among the nodes with key greater than that of $x$, the first one that is not a descendant of $x$ is the first one with rank greater than $k$.
-A given node has rank greater than $k$ with probability $p = 2^{k + 1}$.
-The probability that the $i\textsuperscript{th}$ node is the first of rank greater than $k$ is $(1 - 2^{k + 1})^{i - 1}/2k + 1$.
-The expected value of $i$ is $2^{k + 1}$, so the expected number of descendants of $x$ of larger key is at most $2^{k + 1} - 1$.
-We conclude that the expected number of descendants of $x$, including $x$ itself, is at most $3(2^k) - 1$.
-The expected number of descendants of an arbitrary node is the sum over all $k$ of the probability that the node has rank $k$ times the expected number of descendants of the node given that its rank is $k$.
-Using the fact that the number of descendants is at most $n$, this sum is at most $(3/2)\lg n + 3$. \end{proof}